awslabs/aws-sdk-python/dev-guide/simple-app.md

             print("Unexpected type of response.")
 ```

-In this example, all of the returned blocks of type `ContentBlockText` are output, in order to display the text portion of the response\.
-Any other type of block results in the message "Unexpected type of response\."
+In this example, all of the returned blocks of type `ContentBlockText` are output, in order to display the text portion of the response.
+Any other type of block results in the message "Unexpected type of response."

 ## Wrapping up the application<a name="simple-app-run"></a>

-The application body is a short function that just calls each of the above in order\.
+The application body is a short function that just calls each of the above in order.

 ```
 async def app_run():